BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 What does baby look like at 8 weeks?

 Like a cute little bean!
 Can’t wait to get a look at baby at 8 weeks?
 You won’t have to wait long.
-Sometime this week or next, you’re likely to get your first look during your 8-week ultrasound.
+Sometime this week or next, you’re likely to get your first look during your 8-week ultrasound (more on that in a jiffy!).
 So what does a baby look like at 8 weeks?
 Baby’s arms, legs, fingers and toes are all becoming more defined, and baby is less curled up, so you can see their constant little twitches and bounces.
 There is now an identifiable nose and upper lip, and wee little eyelids and ears.
 There’s a lot happening!

 You might have your first prenatal checkup around this time (aka an 8-week pregnancy appointment), and if you do, you may get to catch a glimpse of your 8-week fetus on the ultrasound.
-Cue the awwws: You might be surprised to see baby’s arms and legs moving around like crazy in there.
+You might be surprised to see baby’s arms and legs moving around like crazy in there.
 You can’t feel it yet, but it’s really happening!
-Get ready to coo over some 8 week ultrasound pictures, which you should get at this first appointment.
+Get ready to coo over some sonogram print-outs, which you should get at this first appointment.

-At your first prenatal appointment, you’ll likely have your blood drawn so your doctor can run tests.
-Your doctor will want to know your blood type and whether it’s Rh positive or negative (because if you’re negative and baby’s positive, you’ll need medication to prevent complications).
+At your first prenatal appointment, you’ll also likely have your prenatal panel blood drawn so your provider can run tests.
+Your doctor or midwife will want to know your blood type and whether it’s Rh positive or negative (because if you’re negative and baby’s positive, you’ll need medication to prevent complications).
 Your hormone levels and red and white blood cell levels will also be checked to be sure they’re normal.
 Your blood will also be screened for Hepatitis B, STDs, HIV and certain immunities.

 You may also get a pap smear to check for infections and abnormalities.
 And get ready to pee in a cup, because at this appointment—and possibly every appointment—you’ll have to give a urine sample to check for signs of a UTI and keep an eye on protein in your urine if you’re at risk of developing preeclampsia.
 Welcome to your new normal!